-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Paper 1 - Medicine Through Time Key topic 3 - Medicine in the 18 th Medicine in the Trenches Paper 2 - Early Elizabethan Key topic 2 - Plots and Revolts Key Topic 3 - Elizabethan Society 1250-1500 and 19th century - Terrain and battlegrounds England 1558-1588 at Home and Abroad and the Age of Exploration Causes of disease - of the Western Front - The Revolt of the - Education in Elizabethan Key Topic 1 - Medicine in Pasteur & Koch Illnesses and Injury in the Key Topic 1 - Queen, Northern Earls England Medieval England 1250-1500 Change & Continuity in trenches Government & Religion - The 3 Catholic plots and - Leisure in Elizabethan The ideas of Galen and treatments, prevention - The medical evacuation Elizabeth's early problems Mary Queen of Scot's England Hippocrates and care. route Elizabethan society and execution. - How were the poor dealt - Why was there continuity Simpson and Lister - - Developments in new government.
-The Anglo-Spanish rivalry with? in ideas during the improvements in surgery. techniques for treating Challenges at home and - The Dutch Revolt Exploration and voyages of Medieval Period?
-Edward Jenner and injured soldiers abroad - The Spanish Armada discovery.
-Treatments of illness and vaccinations.
-Religious difficulties and - Raleigh and the disease.
-Public health and the the Religious Settlement colonisation of Virginia.
-Preventions of illness and impact of John Snow.
-Challenges to the Religious disease.
-Key topic 4 - Modern Medicine Settlement Care during the medieval - Genetics and the cause of - Why was Mary Queen of period disease Scots a problem for Y0 - The Black Death - The origins of antibiotics Elizabeth? - The impact of the NHS Key topic 2 - The Medical - Approaches to treatment Renaissance 1500-1700 and prevention - Causes of disease - The development of - How influential was penicillin.
-Thomas Sydenham? - Treatment and Prevention - The fight against lung of illness and disease cancer. - How influential was Vesalius? - Did hospitals improve during this period? - How influential was William Harvey? - The Great Plague The Great Hagae
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Paper 1 - Medicine Through Time Key topic 3 - Medicine in the 18 th Medicine in the Trenches Paper 2 - Early Elizabethan Key topic 2 - Plots and Revolts Key Topic 3 - Elizabethan Society 1250-1500 and 19 th century Terrain and battlegrounds England 1558-1588 at Home and Abroad and the Age of Exploration - Causes of disease - of the Western Front - The Revolt of the - Education in Elizabethan Key Topic 1 - Medicine in Pasteur & Koch Illnesses and Injury in the Key Topic 1 - Queen, Northern Earls England Medieval England 1250-1500 - Change & Continuity in trenches Government & Religion - The 3 Catholic plots and - Leisure in Elizabethan - The ideas of Galen and treatments, prevention - The medical evacuation Elizabeth's early problems Mary Queen of Scot's England Hippocrates and care. route Elizabethan society and execution. - How were the poor dealt Why was there continuity - Simpson and Lister - - Developments in new government. - The Anglo-Spanish rivalry with? in ideas during the improvements in surgery. techniques for treating - Challenges at home and - The Dutch Revolt - Exploration and voyages of Medieval Period? - Edward Jenner and injured soldiers abroad - The Spanish Armada discovery. - Treatments of illness and vaccinations. - Religious difficulties and - Raleigh and the disease. - Public health and the the Religious Settlement colonisation of Virginia. - Preventions of illness and impact of John Snow. - Challenges to the Religious disease.
+Key topic 4 - Modern Medicine Settlement - Care during the medieval - Genetics and the cause of - Why was Mary Queen of Y0 period - The Black Death disease - The origins of antibiotics Scots a problem for Elizabeth?
+10 - THE BIACK DEATH - The impact of the NHS Elizabetiis Key topic 2 - The Medical - Approaches to treatment Renaissance 1500-1700 and prevention - Causes of disease - The development of - How influential was penicillin.
+Thomas Sydenham? - The fight against lung - Treatment and Prevention cancer. of illness and disease - How influential was Vesalius? - Did hospitals improve during this period? - How influential was William Harvey? - The Great Plague